 7. Database Administration (DBA)

-- Learn about database management systems (DBMS) like MySQL, Oracle, and SQL Server.
+- Understand database management systems (DBMS) such as MySQL, Oracle, and SQL Server.

 8. Software Quality Testing (SQT) Automation